2007 and 2008

 In 2007 Alan also collaborated in the re-releases of old DM albums.

-interest to get involved with this project.
-I'm interested in everything that
+to get involved with this project.
+I'm interested in everything that has to do

-has to do with records, recordings or production.
-But the main reason why I
+with records, recordings or production.
+But the main reason why I was asked was:

-was asked was: I had all the rare sounds." (laughs) "But the aim wasn't to
+I had all the rare sounds." (laughs) "But the aim wasn't to produce radical new

-He also gave some of his private film-material for the re-released documentary.
+He also provided some of his private film-material for the re-released documentary.

 Kingdom / Tomorrow, followed by the album Hourglass on

-the end of Touring The Angel Dave didn't really know what to do.
+end of Touring the Angel Dave didn't know what to do with so much free time.
 "I went

 home and tried to get back in the swing of things.
 It's always quite difficult